What's new in Windows client deployment

 For more information, see the following guides:

-Resolve Windows 10 upgrade errors was published in October of 2016 and will continue to be updated with new fixes.
-The article provides a detailed explanation of the Windows 10 upgrade process and instructions on how to locate, interpret, and resolve specific errors that can be encountered during the upgrade process.
+Resolve Windows 10 upgrade errors was published in October of 2016 and continues to be updated with new fixes.
+The article provides a detailed explanation of the Windows upgrade process and instructions on how to locate, interpret, and resolve specific errors that can be encountered during the upgrade process.